Building A Battery Backup Power System

 Putting it Together

-This took no time at all to do.
+This took no time at all to build my Battery Backup.
 First I found an empty corner of the my living room with an unused power outlet.
 I drilled two holes in the box, probably add a third hole to a second extension cord.
 Put the battery in the box in the opposite side that you drilled the holes.
 The charger in the other side with the power cord going out one of the holes, clamp the charger onto the big poles on the battery, making sure that you match polarity.
 Next add the power inverter, clamp the inverter onto the little poles on the battery.
 Run the male end of the extension cord through the second hole in the box and plug into the inverter.
 I rolled up the rest of the cord and then set it into the box.
 That’s the whole process put your lid on and forget it until you need it.
-I tested it to make sure that it worked.
+I tested the Battery Backup to make sure that it worked.
 I plugged in a fan and it ran perfectly.

 What do you do for backup power?
 Batteries, Gennie, Solar?
 Let me know in the comments!